-Starting an e-commerce website business is not as difficult as it looks.
-Our 5 step beginner guide will help you start your eCommerce website easily on a budget & without losing any money.
+A beginner's guide to starting an e-commerce website business without losing money.
+This 5 step beginner guide will help you start your eCommerce website easily on a budget.

 Most people say the market is saturated when it comes to e-commerce in India.
 That is not entirely true.
 The market is saturated for billion-dollar e-commerce companies in India considering Amazon and Walmart (Flipkart) already dominate the market.
 But starting an e-commerce company and growing it to a million-dollar or even multi-million dollar company is still quite feasible.